University of Strathclyde Faculty of Science

-The Faculty Of Science is one of the four faculties which make up the University of Strathclyde, in Glasgow, Scotland.
-The faculty contains a number of departments offering various undergraduate and postgraduate courses.
+The University of Strathclyde Faculty of Science is the faculty of science at the University of Strathclyde, in Glasgow, Scotland.
+The faculty contains a number of departments offering both undergraduate and postgraduate courses.

-Introduction

-The Faculty of Science is based on the John Anderson Campus of the University.
+The Faculty of Science is based on the John Anderson Campus.
 The faculty has over 3,000 students and receives a grant income for research of over £20million.

-The Faculty offers courses at both undergraduate and also postgraduate level, at which teaching and research options are available.

 Departments

-The faculty consists of five departments, namely:
+The faculty consists of five departments: